 This recipe came from my friend Eimy from Puerto Rico.
 I tried this dish at her house, many years ago, and instantly fell in love with it.
-You could say that pernil is the Puerto Rican version of America's pulled pork minus the barbeque sauce.
+You could say that pernil is the Puerto Rican cuisine version of America's pulled pork minus the barbecue sauce.
 In my humble opinion it is better, much better!!!
-I have made one small adaptation from her recipe, since I prefer to use my homemade sofrito instead of the store bought sofrito.

 When do people make pernil?